 Based upon those tenets, it becomes clear that some of the long-established “rules” are quite well-founded:

 2. Likewise, it is important to keep the plant in a low-stress environment for four to six weeks after repotting so the plant can get established.
 If the new roots have not yet grown enough to fully support the plant, and the old roots are not able to function at 100%, this makes a lot of sense.
-This is an especially important issue when making a drastic change in media, such as bark-based to mounted, into inert media, or into water.
+This is an especially important issue when making a drastic change in media, such as bark-based to mounted, into inert media, or into water culture.
+It also pays to do whatever you can to encourage root growth, like setting the pot on a seedling heating pad to warm the root zone or the use of root-growth stimulants like KelpMax.
 Interestingly enough, aerial roots do quite well when submerged in water, as they can apparently regulate water flow better than those that were submerged in the medium.

 As plant respiration occurs, carbon dioxide exits the roots so it can be swept away into the air.
 If the medium is compacted and wet, the carbon dioxide will not dissipate, but can react with the water to form carbonic acid, which really kills plant tissue quickly.
 The localized high concentration of carbon dioxide near the roots also limits the plant’s ability to release more, essentially “choking” the gas exchange process.

-It seems likely that the open, airy structure of the ceramic PrimeAgra medium – permitting lots of gas exchange – is why constantly-wet roots don’t rot in semi-hydroponic culture.
-Some experts feel that a lot of flushing with fresh water (carrying lots of oxygen) is beneficial to the plant, so the watering regimen used in semi-hydroponics may also play a role in plant health.
+It seems likely that the open, airy structure of the lightweight expanded clay aggregate (LECA) medium – permitting lots of gas exchange – is why constantly-wet roots don’t rot in semi-hydroponic culture.
+Some experts feel that a lot of flushing with fresh water (carrying lots of oxygen) is beneficial to the plant, so the watering regimen used in semi-hydroponics – heavy flushing from the top – may also play a role in plant health.

 Further, the fact that there is no potential of medium decomposition means that we have eliminated another potential source of stress on the root system, and one response to stress is the generation of phenolic compounds.
 Designed to be released into the root environment in order to fend off external diseases and competition from other plants, the compounds are also toxic to the orchid’s own roots.
 Reducing the need for self defense reduces the possibility of self-destruction.